How to Handle Unpaid Invoices: 10 Strategies for Success

 This approach works because it gets another person involved – the one managing the social media.
 In most cases, these people are instructed to bring all operational issues to someone in their department.

-Smaller clients, on the other hand, may not have a social media account or someone keeping an eye on their social media presence.
+A small business owner, on the other hand, may not have someone keeping an eye on their social media presence.

 This is why a text message is a viable option, too.